github/codeql/docs/codeql/codeql-cli/creating-codeql-query-suites.rst

    - qlpack: <qlpack-name>

-  The default suite of a query pack includes all of the common and recommended queries inside of that suite.
+  The default suite of a query pack includes a recommended set of queries inside of that query pack.
 Not all query packs have a default suite.
-Those that do not define a default suite will resolve all of the queries in all of their subdirectories.
+If the given query pack does not define a default suite, the `qlpack` instruction will resolve to all of the queries within the pack.

 .. pull-quote:: Note